yorshka20/win11-desktop/README.md

 - a proxy in component container that listening to `pipeEvent` and mount some components in purpose.
 - a proxy in component container that subscribes to the state or `pipeEvent` and do some business in component domains which can't be done in common module functions.
 - to be continue.

+- conclusion: i will just make it possible first, and then make it better if i have any ideas on how to do so.